 The benefit of venturing out in a foreign real estate market is that you might end up tapping into an up-and-coming market that's far from saturation and full of potential.

-Real estate is a blooming industry in Singapore.
-This city-state expands across an area of just 719.1 km², which makes properties precious commodities.
+Real estate is a booming industry in Singapore.
+This city-state expands across an area of just 719.1 km, which makes properties precious commodities.

 Being a global destination, Singapore attracts many foreign investments in its real estate market.
 The desire of owning private properties is also high and stable among Singaporeans.

-The combination of these factors make Singapore’s real estate market an excellent place to work in.
+The combination of these factors makes Singapore's real estate market an excellent place to work in.